 This course introduces Health Information Management (HIM) and its role in healthcare delivery systems.
-Topics include standards, regulations, and initiatives; payment and reimbursement systems, healthcare providers and disciplines, and EHRs.
-Upon completion, the student should be able to demonstrate an understanding of health information management and healthcare organizations, professions, and trends.
+Topics include standards, regulations and initiatives; payment and reimbursement systems, healthcare providers and disciplines; and electronic health records (EHRs).
+Upon completion, students should be able to demonstrate an understanding of health information management and healthcare organizations, professions and trends.